-The whiche reporte, at such tyme as it came to the eares of the worshipfull justices thereaboutes, with also the trade of his former lyfe, the complaynte of dyverse honest men whose money he had taken, and deceaved them: and the clamour of his creditours, to whom he ought, as is aforesayd.
-They sent out their warrante, to all constables of that hundred, chargynge them to aprehende and brynge hym before them at Maydstone, the Thursdaye folowyng.
+The whiche reporte, at suche tyme as it came to the eares of the worshipfull justices thereaboutes, with also the trade of his former lyfe, the complaynte of dyverse honest men whose money he had taken, and deceaved them: and the clamour of his creditours, to whom he ought, as is aforesayd.
+They sent out their warrante, to all constables of that hundred, chargynge them to aprehende and brynge hym before them at Maydstone, the Thursdaye following.
 Who beynge warned therof by certeyne disemblyng men, and chiefly a flatteryng minister, he fledde, and coulde not be founde, neyther was he synce heard of in that countrey.
 This later fitte chanced in the yere of our Lorde 1562, in Lent.
-Many more particuler histories coulde I here wryte of his detestable factes, but to avoyde prolixity, I leave them at this tyme, trustyng that this may suffyce to describe what he is, and to geve al men warning of hym and all other lyke deceivers.
+Many more particular histories coulde I here wryte of his detestable factes, but to avoyde prolixity, I leave them at this tyme, trustyng that this comming the next daie, when upon his humble sute, he was let goe; beyng warned with exhortations, to leave suche false and naughty deceytes.